YuJianghao/html-keybinding/README.md

       kbd.dispose()
     });
   },
-  // or use options api
+  // or use Parameters api
   mounted(){
     this.$kbd.mount(document.getElementById("app"));
     // then rigister keybindings any where